 If you’re a SaaS startup, or using a PLG strategy it's likely you will have a smaller sales team if not one at all.
 If this is the case then your growth is very dependent on performance marketing and having a strong organic presence.
 A strong SaaS SEO strategy can really support your performance marketing and help drive the latter.

 Before we start, when we say invest in a SaaS SEO strategy we don’t simply mean just a dollar value.
-Invest in time, resources and yes, there may be a splash of money to be spent as well.
+Invest in time, and resources and yes, there may be a splash of money to be spent as well.
 But we assure you it will be well worth it.

 Ortto’s very own Head of SEO, Javier Dominguez shared that, “SEO is a long term investment, it has compounding effects over time.
 I see many startups implement SEO strategies then when they don’t see immediate results they quit.
 They waste so much time and money, where if they stick to it the rewards will be more than worth it.”